 AcsLogs,2020-04-08 11:43:22,356,DEBUG,0x7fa0ad68d700,cntx=0000696242,sesn=skuchere-ise26-1/375283310/11515,CPMSessionID=0A3E946C00000073559C0123,user=bob@example.com,CallingStationID=00-50-56-B6-0B-C6,FramedIPAddress=192.168.255.205,Log_Message=[2020-04-08 11:43:22.368 +02:00 0000463071 3001 NOTICE Radius-Accounting: RADIUS Accounting stop request, ConfigVersionId=88, Device IP Address=10.62.148.108, UserName=bob@example.com, RequestLatency=12, NetworkDeviceName=3850-1-BB, User-Name=bob@example.com, NAS-IP-Address=10.62.148.108, NAS-Port=50105, Framed-IP-Address=192.168.255.205, Class=CACS:0A3E946C00000073559C0123:skuchere-ise26-1/375283310/11503, Called-Station-ID=00-E1-6D-D1-4F-05, Calling-Station-ID=00-50-56-B6-0B-C6, Acct-Status-Type=Stop, Acct-Delay-Time=0, Acct-Input-Octets=4147916, Acct-Output-Octets=0, Acct-Session-Id=00000041, Acct-Authentic=Remote, Acct-Session-Time=92157, Acct-Input-Packets=29120, Acct-Output-Packets=0, Acct-Terminate-Cause=Lost Carrier, Event-Timestamp=1586371399, NAS-Port-Type=Ethernet, NAS-Port-Id=GigabitEthernet1/0/5, Framed-IPv6-Address=2001:10::100, Framed-IPv6-Address=2001:10::101, cisco-av-pair=audit-session-id=0A3E946C00000073559C0123, cisco-av-pair=method=dot1x, AcsSessionID=skuchere-ise26-1/375283310/11515, SelectedAccessService=Default Network Access, Step=11004, Step=11017, Step=15049, Step=15008, Step=22084, Step=11005, NetworkDeviceGroups=IPSEC#Is IPSEC Device#No, NetworkDeviceGroups=Location#All Locations, NetworkDeviceGroups=Device Type#All Device Types, CPMSessionID=0A3E946C00000073559C0123, Network Device Profile=Cisco, Location=Location#All Locations, Device Type=Device Type#All Device Types, IPSEC=IPSEC#Is IPSEC Device#No, ],MessageFormatter.cpp:107

-For every active session ID, PSN stores all attributes that were collected during the authentication/authorization phase like Internal/External user groups, Network Access Device (NAD) attributes, certificate attributes, and so on.
-Those attributes are used by PSN to select different policy types like Authentication, Authorization, Client Provisioning, Posture.
+For every active session ID, PSN stores all attributes that were collected during the authentication/authorization phase (for example Internal/External user groups, Network Access Device (NAD) attributes, certificate attributes, and so on).
+Those attributes are used by PSN to select different policy types (like Authentication, Authorization, Client Provisioning, and Posture).

-Session cache removed completely when services on the node or node itself get restarted.
+Session cache is removed completely when the node (or services on the node) are restarted.

-Current session processing logic creates a new entry in the session cache in two scenarios, later details of existing sessions can be updated from accounting messages coming from NADs :
+Current session processing logic creates a new entry in the session cache in two scenarios.
+Later details of existing sessions can be updated from accounting messages which come from NADs.

-When it comes to session removal, PSN implements below logic:
+When it comes to session removal, PSN implements this logic:

 In ISE deployment, the accounting stop for an existing session has been processed by the PSN which did not perform the actual authentication: